 - How long does it take to go through the admissions process?

-- I don’t meet the automatic admissions standard.
-Will I still be admitted?
+- I was denied admission/do not meet the automatic admissions standard.
+Can I still be admitted?

 - What does it mean to be considered an out-of-state/non-resident student?

 - Is the application fee transferable or refundable?

 - Can I defer or waive my admissions application fee?

 - I was charged or convicted of a felony crime.
 How does this affect my admission to UCO?

 - I was suspended from a previous college or university for non-academic-related matters.
 What are my next steps?

 Once all application materials are received, a decision is usually reached within five business days.
 Notifications will be sent via email or mail.

 Refer to our Admissions Appeals page, outlining the appeals process and policy.